saphanaacademy/Spatial/ESRI_S4HANA/exercises/genHelp.md

 ## Description

 In this page you can find out more info on using the trial images provided through the SAP Cloud Appliance Library.
-You can also find more info on working through this exercise and troubleshooting some issues you may encounter.
+You can also find more info on working through this exercise.
+You will also find notes on how to find more help and links to videos etc. throughout the exercise.

 <img src="../images/s4hcalsolns.jpg">